Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: IoT scenario use case

 \subsubsection{Maroni Crime Family}

-The devices in this threat actor include the four Mirai nodes in the RT1 network and the single bot located at the cloud layer; all the nodes are based on binaries compiled from the published Mirai source code~\cite{Miraisrc}.
-A detailed description about the operation and lifecycle of the Mirai botnet is given in~\cite{Kambourakis2017, Antonakakis2017}.
+This threat actor represents an attacker-controlled network that remotely scans, attacks and compromises other devices to incorporate them into a botnet.
+The devices in this threat actor include the four Mirai nodes in the RT1 network and the single bot located at the cloud layer.
+All the nodes are based on binaries compiled from the published Mirai source code~\cite{Miraisrc}.

 To adapt the malware to the closed testbed environment, several modifications had to be made to the Mirai source code.
-Briefly, the changes include: (i) replacing the hardcoded DNS address (8.8.8.8) with the address of the DNS server in the lab, (ii) replace the hardcoded loader address with the one used in the lab, (iii) remove C preprocessor directives to enable port scanning and launching attacks when compiling in debug mode (to be able to see Mirai log messages), (iv) patching the function to generate random IP addresses to include the ranges used in the testbed and other minor changes such as (v) using unix sockets instead of TCP to open the database locally and (vi) fixing some errors in the database creation scripts.
+All the modifications and details are available in the testbed repository~\cite{MiRepositorio}.
+Briefly, the changes include: (i) replacing the hardcoded DNS address (8.8.8.8) with the address of the DNS server in the lab, (ii) replacing the hardcoded loader address with the one used in the lab, (iii) removing C preprocessor directives to enable port scanning and launching attacks when compiling in debug mode (to be able to see Mirai log messages), (iv) patching the function to generate random IP addresses to include the ranges used in the testbed and other minor changes such as (v) using Unix sockets instead of TCP to open the database locally and (vi) fixing some errors in the database creation scripts.
 The following is a list of the included malicious behavior: